cs573-19s/gradfinal/README.md

 - Choose nice looking color schemes
 - Collected data on funds and population of undergraduate
 - Used outside js insdead of code in the javascript code
+- Backgroud color is yellow, which is the basic color of China(Red is too conspicuous, making the map color unclear)